 For Sev A Critsits, call customers and update them about automatic communications from there after

-Note: If customer specifically requests for an engineer to be assigned, uncheck the SIE check box and continue workin with them
+Note: If customer specifically requests for an engineer to be assigned, uncheck the SIE check box and continue working with them

-Scan the queue and tag any cases that are related to LSI.
+Scan the queue and tag any cases that are related to SIE.

-Update the IcM incident # field in Service Desk to include thee LSI number
+Update the IcM incident # field in Service Desk to include the SIE number

 Change case Status to Troubleshooting.

-Mark non-SIE related cases "NOT LSI" in the internal title
+Mark non-SIE related cases "NOT SIE" in the internal title

 Make sure the "Service Impacting Event (SIE)" checkbox is marked

-If you are not part of the team who are working on LSI's and got an LSI case, please tag the case, call customer, update them and then follow the instructions received in the communication sent to the Pod about the LSI, so the Task Team can take care of the case and also you can move on to the next case to unblock yourself
+If you are not part of the team who are working on SIE's and got an SIE case, please tag the case, call customer, update them and then follow the instructions received in the communication sent to the Pod about the SIE, so the Task Team can take care of the case and also you can move on to the next case to unblock yourself

-Scan the LSI tagged cases for any customer responses post mitigation which needs further assistance
+Scan the SIE tagged cases for any customer responses post mitigation which needs further assistance

 Q&A

-Q: I got a case before LSI is declared and I'm not part of the task team.
+Q: I got a case before SIE is declared and I'm not part of the task team.
 What should I do now?

 A: Please update customer about the outage and the next communications are going to be via automated emails.
 If they insist on having an engineer engaged, then continue with the case.
 If not, reach out to TA from the task team shared via emails

-Q: My customer issue is not resolved even though the LSI is called mitigated
+Q: My customer issue is not resolved even though the SIE is called mitigated

 A: Please reach out to engineering team immediately to verify the issue.
 If they confirm its not related, then please uncheck the SIE checkbox and continue to work with PG.